map of project area

 Happening Now

-Thank you for your continued patience and support as we work to improve the public infrastructure along Patton Avenue.
+Thank you for your understanding and patience as we work to complete these improvements.

 Background